-These 10 Awesome Homemade Frozen Dog Treat Recipes are super-easy to make and perfect for summertime snacking.
+These homemade frozen dog treats recipes are super-easy to make and perfect for summertime snacking.
 Not only will your dog love you for the amazing treats, but you will love knowing they are enjoying a healthy snack with no mystery ingredients.

 Each recipe is unique and fun in its own way, so be sure to try them all to see which one your pup loves the most!

-- Before you make any homemade dog treats for your pet, be sure they do not have any allergies, food issues.
+- Before you make any homemade dog treats for your pet, be sure they do not have any allergies or food issues.
 You don’t want a nice treat for your god to turn into a hefty vet bill.

-- Test out the treat by first giving the dog a small portion of the treats and wait a few days to make sure they don’t have any problems digesting the food.
+- Test out the treat by first giving the dog a small portion of the treats.
+Wait a few days to make sure they don’t have any problems digesting the food.

 - Do not serve your dog treats that are freezer burnt, or past the above-mentioned shelf life.
 The ingredients might have gone bad, which can cause stomach issues for your pet.